Tom Bodett

-Thomas Edward Bodett (/boʊˈdɛt/ boh-DET-'; born February 23, 1955) is an American author, voice actor, and radio personality, primarily as a host, correspondent and panelist for a number of shows that air on National Public Radio (NPR).
+Thomas Edward Bodett (/boʊˈdɛt/ boh-DET-'; born February 23, 1955) is an American author, voice actor, woodworker and radio personality, primarily as a host, correspondent and panelist for a number of shows that air on National Public Radio (NPR).
 Since 1986, he has been the spokesman for the motel chain Motel 6, ending commercials with the phrase, "I'm Tom Bodett for Motel 6, and we'll leave the light on for you."

 Personal background

 Thomas Edward Bodett was born on February 23, 1955, in Champaign, Illinois, and raised in Sturgis, Michigan.
 As of 2013, he resided in Dummerston, Vermont, where he is a member of the town's board of selectmen.
+After moving to Vermont, Bodett took up woodworking.
+In 2019, he co-founded HatchSpace, a non-profit workshop in Brattleboro, Vermont, where residents can use tools and collaborate with others.